NUBIC/aker-rails/README.md

 as part of their initialization process, that's all you usually need to do to get aker and aker-rails loaded in your Rails application.

-### Add an initializer for aker
+### Add a global configuration for Aker

-Put your global configuration in an initializer.
+Put your global configuration `config/application.rb`.
 By _global configuration_ I mean the parts that are the same no matter which environment you are using, like the portal name and the modes.

-    # In config/initializers/aker.rb
+    # In config/application.rb, inside the Application subclass definition
-    Aker.configure do
+    config.aker do
       # The authentication protocol to use for interactive access.
-      # `:form` is the default.
+      # :form is the default.
       ui_mode :form

       # The authentication protocol(s) to use for non-interactive